midhin11/odin-recipes-v2/README.md

 Going through the Odin Project again brushing up HTML basics.
+Adding in CSS basics I learnt as well including some basic properties and box model for layout.